Why is marketing no longer optional? Was it ever?

 Some businesses think marketing is optional.
 This thinking may come about either because they believe they don’t need to promote their product or service and or they are not aware of the definition of marketing, which is broader than their understanding.
 (See a previous post)

 Businesses may think marketing and advertising are the same things.
-However advertising is a tool used by marketers and is part of the promotion mix, but marketing is so much more than just advertising.
+Advertising is a tool used by marketers and is part of the promotion mix.
+Marketing is so much more than just advertising.

 Contact us to discuss how we can help you with your sales and marketing.